minikube makes it easy to spin up a local Kubernetes cluster on macOS, and adding an Ingress is convenient with its built-in Addons.

 Exposed via Ingress

-# set variable used for domain name domain=hello-world.info # create Ingress using host 'hello-world.info' wget https://k8s.io/examples/service/networking/example-ingress.yaml kubectl apply -f example-ingress.yaml # wait for ingress to get assigned IP address (will match 'minikube ip') kubectl get ingress sleep 60 lb_ip=$(kubectl get ingress -o=jsonpath="{.items[].status.loadBalancer.ingress[0].ip}") echo "loadbalancer IP for ingress: $lb_ip" # adding loadbalancer IP to local hosts file # this way we do not need minikube tunnel echo $lb_ip $domain | sudo tee -a /etc/hosts # prove that service is available at Ingress $ curl http://$domain Hello, world!
+# set variable used for domain name domain=hello-world.example # create Ingress using host 'hello-world.info' wget https://k8s.io/examples/service/networking/example-ingress.yaml kubectl apply -f example-ingress.yaml # wait for ingress to get assigned IP address (will match 'minikube ip') kubectl get ingress sleep 60 lb_ip=$(kubectl get ingress -o=jsonpath="{.items[].status.loadBalancer.ingress[0].ip}") echo "loadbalancer IP for ingress: $lb_ip" # first, use curl resolve flag so that no DNS entries are necessary curl --resolve "hello-world.example:80:$lb_ip" -i http://hello-world.example # add loadbalancer IP to local hosts file # this way we do not need minikube tunnel echo $lb_ip $domain | sudo tee -a /etc/hosts # prove that service is available at Ingress $ curl http://$domain Hello, world!
 Version: 1.0.0 Hostname: web-5d76dc856d-6xhh6

 Create CA cert and TLS certificate

-Using the step utility, we can create a custom root CA, intermediate, and leaf certificate for secure TLS at the URL “https://hello-world.info”.
+Using the step utility, we can create a custom root CA, intermediate, and leaf certificate for secure TLS at the URL “https://hello-world.example”.

-# set variable domain=hello-world.info # create root CA step certificate create --no-password --insecure --profile root-ca "Example Root CA" root_ca.crt root_ca.key # intermediate cert step certificate create "Example Intermediate CA 1" intermediate_ca.crt intermediate_ca.key --profile intermediate-ca --ca ./root_ca.crt --ca-key ./root_ca.key --no-password --insecure # leaf cert step certificate create $domain $domain.crt $domain.key --profile leaf --not-after=8760h --ca ./intermediate_ca.crt --ca-key ./intermediate_ca.key --bundle --no-password --insecure # show results step certificate inspect $domain.crt --short
+# set variable domain=hello-world.example # create root CA step certificate create --no-password --insecure --profile root-ca "Example Root CA" root_ca.crt root_ca.key # intermediate cert step certificate create "Example Intermediate CA 1" intermediate_ca.crt intermediate_ca.key --profile intermediate-ca --ca ./root_ca.crt --ca-key ./root_ca.key --no-password --insecure # leaf cert step certificate create $domain $domain.crt $domain.key --profile leaf --not-after=8760h --ca ./intermediate_ca.crt --ca-key ./intermediate_ca.key --bundle --no-password --insecure # show results step certificate inspect $domain.crt --short

 Load TLS cert and key into cluster